Dr. Rachele Dini

 Dr. Anna Reynolds

-Anna Reynolds is Associate Lecturer at the University of York.
+Anna Reynolds is Lecturer in English Literature at the University of St Andrews.
 She is interested in the historically-specific valences of the term waste in both the sixteenth and seventeenth centuries and in contemporary culture. her research to-date has focused on one specific waste object – waste paper – and its rich imaginative, material, and monetary value in early modern England.
 Her future research will explore how the complex and unexpected dimensions of early modern waste matter contradict and commingle with our own understanding of unwanted, useless, and potentially toxic stuff.
-She especially keen to test further the idea of waste as a “concrete metaphor” or “thing to think with,” that prompts a particular understanding of the body and its relationship to time and the environment.
+She is especially keen to test further the idea of waste as a “concrete metaphor” or “thing to think with,” that prompts a particular understanding of the body and its relationship to time and the environment.
 Publications include “Waste Paper in Early Modern England,” in The Paper Trade in Early Modern Europe: Practices, Materials, Networks (Brill 2020); “Paper Work: Making Letters in Early Modern England and Mary Sidney’s Urania,” in Oxford Handbook of Early Modern Women’s Writing in English, 1540-1680 (2021); “Waste,” in The Oxford Handbook to the History of the Book in Early Modern England (2021); and “Such Dispersive Scattredness: Early Modern Encounters with Binding Waste,” in Journal of the Northern Renaissance (2017).

 Dr. Jerrine Tan